Regular price $16.95 CAD

 Written and illustrated with very young children in mind, this book is perfect for bedtime.
 Children will be intrigued by the mystery of who is crying in the abandoned box and what he could be crying about, and they will be reassured when the little elephant’s mother returns just in time to give him a good night kiss.
 They will also be delighted by the surprise twist at the end, when a human child begins to cry just when the animals think their troubles are over for the night—and like the little elephant, readers will know exactly what the human child needs.

 Javier Sobrino was born in Asturias, Spain.
-He has been a primary school teacher since 1984 and has published more than fifteen books for children, twelve of them picture books.
-He lives in Tinas, Asturias, Spain.
+He has been a primary school teacher since 1984 and has published more than eighteen books for children, twelve of them picture books.

 Emilio Urberuaga was born in Madrid.
 He has been one of Spain's leading illustrators since 1982, and he has had major exhibitions of his work.
 In 2011 he won the National Illustration Prize, given by Spain's Ministry of Culture.
 He lives in Madrid.